 President: Cathy Pederson, Ph.D.

-Professor of Biology at Wittenberg University, is the founder of Standing Up to POTS.
+Professor of Biology at Wittenberg University, Cathy is the founder of Standing Up to POTS.
 Her daughter became ill with POTS in 2012, beginning a journey into illness and our healthcare system that few experience.
 Cathy is in a unique position as a neurobiologist to use her scientific knowledge to oversee the dissemination of scientifically accurate information via the web and other sources to push the POTS community forward.
-She has published scientific and awareness articles about POTS and other chronic invisible illnesses.
+She has numerous published scientific and awareness articles about POTS and other chronic invisible illnesses, and speaks about quality of life issues for those with chronic invisible illness at scientific meetings.
 Ultimately, Cathy wants to help families like hers to navigate the struggles of this invisible illness with necessary support and innovative research.

 Vice-President: Matt Buehrer, FIC